ComaTV/Cherlsonia-Home-plugin/README.md

 11. [API Reference](#api-reference)
 12. [Troubleshooting](#troubleshooting)

-## 🎯 Overview

-The **Home System Plugin** is a comprehensive Bukkit/Spigot plugin that allows players to create, manage, and teleport to multiple homes with an advanced GUI system.
-The plugin features an economy integration, admin management tools, and a sophisticated menu system for both players and administrators.

 ### Key Highlights:
 - **Multi-home system** with configurable limits
 - **Economy integration** with configurable costs